 It's all downhill from here

 On my way to the west coast I stopped off at the first round of the 2017 UCI DH World Cup in Lourdes.
 What a way to kick off the season.
 The French fans really know how to create a great racing atmosphere.
 Horns, whistles, chainsaws, broken bike parts.
 You name it, they can make a loud noise with it!
 If you haven't experienced it, you should go at least once.
 They support all the riders, but obviously even more so the Frenchies.
-And they were especially happy that one of their compatriotes won on the day.
+And they were especially happy that one of their compatriots won on the day.
 The last 20 down were unlucky to have the heavens open up and turn the dry course into a slippy one.

-It's only the third world cup i've been to, and it's actually a good opportunity to see some of my friends who work as mechanics for some of the big teams.
+It's only the third world cup I've been to, and it's actually a good opportunity to see some of my friends who work as mechanics for some of the big teams.
 Here are some of the shots I got of the finals day.

 It's always great to get away on holiday, and great to go somewhere different.
 This time, I went to new and old places around the Basque Country.

 My journey started off with a detour in the middle of France in the Limousin region.
 More specifically to the Lac de Vassiviere where there is an island with a whole host of art sculptures, including a skate-able sculpture.
-The was the main reason for my visit.
+This was the main reason for my visit.
 If you are looking for peace, quiet, sunshine and a bit of culture, it's a great place to go.
-I stayed at one of the local municipal campsites which was well equipped and there are plenty of things to do around the area too.
+I stayed at one of the local municipal campsites which was well equipped and there are plenty of things to do in the surrounding area too.

 I then continued my journey into Spain and the heart of the Basque Country.
 My first night was spent at Laga, just next to Mundaka, a world famous surf spot and the local large town of Gernika-Lumo.
 There wasn't much surf on, so other campers in the car park were keeping busy by cutting hair, among other things.
 The next day I had a drive over to Mundaka as there was a local surf competition on.
 It was great to see this famous wave in action.
 My next few days were spent between Laga and Sopelana, a bit further towards Bilbao in the west.
 Skating, surfing and photo taking.
 More of the former than the latter, so I don't have many shots but i'm happy with what i've got.
 I have some on film too, so I'll have to wait a bit until those are developed.